Frequently Asked Questions

 Is there a Goodnight Scholars Program course?

 Yes.
-All first-year Goodnight Scholars are required to enroll in GSP 250 and GSP 251 for their second fall semester.
+All first-year Goodnight Scholars are required to enroll in GSP 250 in the first semester of their first year, and GSP 251 in the first semester of their second year.
+Transfer students are required to enroll in GSP 252 in the first semester of their first year.
 These courses emphasize personal and professional development, goal setting, values assessment, career identity and written and oral communication.